bella2391/devkit/README.md

 WSL2 is needless for developers which wanna work in only Docker container.
 This is the reason so that WSL2 is enclosed by parentheses.
-They can use a debug option like `python setup.py -i -d`.
+They can use a debug flag like `python setup.py -i -d`.

 ## Command
 ```